Academic Level E

 Graeme Young underwent secondary education at Northcote High School Melbourne and subsequently graduated MB, BS in 1969 from the University of Melbourne.
 After attaining Fellowship of the Royal Australasian College of Physicians (1978), he studied overseas on a Fogarty International Fellowship (NIH) and RACP Travelling Scholarship at Washington University, St Louis.
 He graduated MD in 1981 (University of Melbourne, research), and in 1997 was appointed as the foundation Professor of Gastroenterology at Flinders University of South Australia, and Regional Head of Gastroenterology and Hepatology, Southern Adelaide Health Service.
 In 2002, Graeme was additionally appointed as Director of Development, Flinders Centre for Innovation in Cancer.
-In 2005, he became Head of the Flinders Cancer Control Alliance, subsequently the Flinders Centre for Cancer Prevention and Control (FCCPC) and now Flinders Centre for Innovation in Cancer (FCIC).
+In 2005, he became Head of the Flinders Cancer Control Alliance, subsequently named the Flinders Centre for Cancer Prevention and Control (FCCPC) and now Flinders Centre for Innovation in Cancer (FCIC).
 In 2011,he became Professor of Global Gastrointestinal Health at Flinders University while relinquishing his clinical appointments.
+He retired from Flinders University staff on Dec 31 2020, following which he was awarded academic status and was honoured as Matthew Flinders Distinguished Emeritus Professor.

 MB BS, Melbourne 1969